 COVID-19 COMMUNITY RESPONSE FUND NOW CLOSED FOR APPLICATIONS DUE TO RELEASING ALL FUNDS TO OVER 300 MANCHESTER CHARITIES & COMMUNITY ORGANISATIONS IN THE MOST SEVERE STAGE OF THE PANDEMIC.

 WE THANK ALL DONORS WHO HELPED MAKE THIS VITAL EFFORT A SUCCESS.

-We Love MCR are here to improve lives in Manchester, and we have responded immediately to help our communities in the Covid-19 Crisis.
+We Love MCR are here to improve lives in Manchester, and we responded immediately to help our communities in the Covid-19 Crisis.

 We are a city that comes together to help each when things get tough.
 It is at the very heart of what it means to be Mancunian.
 Now more than ever we must support each other.
-We Love Manchester is coordinating the Campaign to get money to the Manchester groups and charities responding to urgent community needs.
+We Love Manchester coordinated the Campaign to get money to the Manchester groups and charities responding to urgent community needs.

 On Monday March 24th 2020, the day before the government announced the nationwide lockdown of all but essential services, we launched our COVID-19 Community Response Fund – this offers grants to community groups and charities that are supporting vulnerable people and communities on the front line right now.

 We Love MCR kicked off the Fund by giving £175,000 to the Fund immediately.

 The Hut Group, one of Manchester’s biggest businesses, also made an incredibly generous donation of £500,000 to our fund.
 This helped us to reach many more people facing challenges across our city.